The risk of this problem is higher in those with:

 - Repetitive fears about your child’s health and welfare

-- Poor concentration, memory loss, difficulty making decisions
+- Poor focus, memory loss, and problems making decisions

 - Lack of energy or motivation